microsoft/ReactiveMachine/Sources/content/docs/model-activities.md

 **Context object**.
 Just like for orchestrations, the `Execute` method is passed a context.
 However, this context has a lot fewer methods.
 Essentially, it just supports logging (via `context.Logger`) and accessing configuration information (via `context.GetConfiguration<TConfiguration>()`).

-### Example 2: Performing a CPU-intensive activity
+### Example 2: Performing a CPU-intensive computation

 In the `Applications/Miner.Service` project, we demonstrate a hash-space mining application.
 Searching for a hash collision is CPU intensive, so we use an orchestration to break the search space into small portions, and then run an activity for searching each portion.
 The runtime runs each portion on the thread pool.